 As the world is becoming an increasingly connected ecosystem, knowing more than one language is an important step in embracing the cultures that surround you.
-With over 6,500 different languages spoken around the world, how do you know where to start when deciding on a second language to learn?
+With over 6,500 different languages spoken around the world, it can be difficult to know which the most useful languages to learn are.
+So, how do you know where to start when deciding on a second language to learn?
 Whether you are looking to take a gap year, broaden your horizons, or start a career where being bilingual is an advantage we’ve got you covered.

 Number of Speakers

-Your strategy for learning a new language may be as simple as playing the odds of increasing the number of people you will be able to converse with in their native language.
-For example, Mandarin Chinese has 918 million native speakers worldwide; adding in the amount of people who learn this as a second language, that number shoots up to 1.11 billion speakers, second only to English in terms of total speakers across the world.
+Your strategy for learning a new language may be as simple as playing the odds of increasing the number of people you will be able to converse within their native language.
+For example, Mandarin Chinese has 918 million native speakers worldwide; adding in the number of people who learn this as a second language, that number shoots up to 1.11 billion speakers, second only to English in terms of total speakers across the world.
 What is interesting to note is if we only look at native speakers, English pales in comparison to Mandarin Chinese with only 379 million native speakers.
-The reason the total amount of English speakers is greater than the total amount of Mandarin Chinese speakers is because 66 percent of all English speakers learned it as a second language.
+The reason the total number of English speakers is greater than the total number of Mandarin Chinese speakers is that 66 percent of all English speakers learned it as a second language.

 Maybe you are considering traveling to a new part of the or are weighing the pros and cons of a gap year.
-Learning a new language that is commonly spoken throughout the area you wish to travel will make the transition of being in a new part of the world that much easier.
-French or Spanish are two languages that are spoken widely throughout different regions of the world, beyond where the language originated.
+Learning a new language that is commonly spoken throughout the area you wish to travel to will make the transition of being in a new part of the world that much easier.
+Some of the best languages to learn are French or Spanish because they are spoken widely throughout different regions of the world, beyond where the language originated.
 It is important to do thorough research about a new region you intend to travel to, more than just knowing the language, it is vital to understand the cultural differences each region has.

 The versatility of a language can be broken down in different ways, a lot of people learn a new language purely for its use in business, while others enjoy learning a new language for social reasons.
 There is no wrong reason for learning a new language.
 The decision over the best languages to learn is really up to you and what you are looking to get out of becoming bilingual.
 Learning a new language takes time so you will want to be sure that it is time well spent.